CodingFabian/docs-2/about/production-environment-best-practice.md

 ### Read replicas

 A read replica is a read-only copy of your primary database that is kept in sync, replaying each transaction that occurs with WAL records shipped from the primary.
 This enables you to interact with up-to-date production data for analysis or to scale out reads beyond the limits of your primary data instance.

 You can create as many read replicas as you need.
 Each read replica appears as its own service.
 You use a unique connection string to interact with each read replica.
 This provides both security and resource isolation.
-To restrict access without isolation, you can create a read-only role for each Timescale Cloud service.
+To restrict access without isolation, you can create a read-only role for each $CLOUD_LONG service.
 Users with read-only permissions cannot access the primary data instance directly.

 To create a read replica:

-1. Navigate to the Timescale Cloud console, and select your desired service
+1. Navigate to the $CLOUD_LONG console, and select your desired service
 2. Click on the **Operations** header
 3. Click on the **Read replicas** section
 4. Select **Add read replica**, and select your desired configurations
 5. Make note of the connection information for your replica, as each connection string is unique, and different from your primary instance

 To manage lag for your replicas, you can view the current replication lag under the **Operations** header as well, which will better help you understand trends affecting your replica’s ability to keep up with your primary.

 If you note issues with replication lag, it is possible that you might benefit from adjusting the *max\_standby\_streaming\_delay* and *max\_standby\_archive\_delay* parameters, which can be set to configure the maximum amount of time that the database will wait before cancelling a transaction to apply pending WAL records.

 This typically happens when a long running, expensive query generates a good deal of replication lag while the query runs, as conflicting WAL records need to wait for the transaction to complete before being applied.
 By setting the above parameters, we can avoid excessive replication lag – but it is important to balance this with your need for your long-running queries to complete, as cancelling them may affect your end users.

 ### HA replicas

 Timescale also offers HA replicas as a means of maintaining as close to an up-to-date copy of your primary database as possible, which you have the ability to failover to in disaster scenarios.
 These copies are hosted in different AWS AZs within the same region as your primary node, and can take over if your primary becomes unavailable.

 HA replicas can be both synchronous and asynchronous: